-1. DDA - Initial and at least every three years

-2. FMS - Initially and continuing thereafter

 Appendix C: Participant Services

 C-1/C-3: Service Specification

-2, 0 00 201 1100 2 p 001210001011

-State laws, regulations and policies referenced in the specific ation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).

-Service Type: Other Service

-a cuthonity to marride the following additional comics not

-As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute. e authority to provide the following additional service not
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.

 Service Title:

 Housing Support Services

-HCDG T

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17030 housing consultation

-17 Other Octylogs 17 000 flousing consultation

 Category 2: Sub-Category 2:

-Cotogow 2.
-Sub-Category 3:

-Category 3: Sub-Category 3.
+Category 3: Sub-Category 3:

 Service Definition (Scope):

+Category 4: Sub-Category 4:

-- A. Housing Support Services are time-limited supports to help participants to navigate housing opportunities, address or overcome barriers to housing, and secure and retain their own home. - B. Housing Support Services include: - 1.
+- A. Housing Support Services are time-limited supports to help participants to navigate housing opportunities; address or overcome barriers to housing; and secure and retain their own home. - B. Housing Support Services include: - 1.
 Housing Information and Assistance to obtain and retain independent housing; - 2.
 Housing Transition Services to assessing housing needs and develop individualized housing support plan; and - 3.
 Housing Tenancy Sustaining Services which assist the individual to maintain living in their rented or leased home.